Are you familiar with the bullish and bearish breakaway formations?

 The bullish breakaway occurs during a pronounced drop in price.
 It is a buying signal that suggests a reversal of a bearish trend.

 A bullish breakaway pattern suggests that a new long position is warranted.
 Below is a picture of this candlestick pattern.

 The bearish breakaway develops amid a discernable uptrend in price.
 This formation suggests that a market reversal may be pending and that a bearish price swing is in the offing.

 The bearish breakaway pattern is a signal to sell the market.
 Below is an illustration of this formation.

-Like all other chart patterns, there’s a specific way of trading bullish and bearish breakaways.
+For legions of technical traders, candlestick patterns are a go-to methodology.
+And like all other chart patterns, there’s a specific way of trading bullish and bearish breakaways.

 First, one locates a market entry point.
 Then, stop losses and profit targets are placed, ensuring a positive expectation trade is developed.